TomPlum/advent-of-code-2019/README.md

 # Advent of Code (2019)
-Attempting Advent of Code 2019 with Kotlin https://adventofcode.com/2019/
+Advent of Code 2019 with Kotlin \
+https://adventofcode.com/2019/

 ## Day 1 - The Tyranny of the Rocket Equation